SeanShubin/documentation/seans-coding-style.md

     - No branching or chaining logic, passes straight through to api calls or services
     - Usually used by a service
     - Feedback provided by integration tests
-    - Servlets and data access objects will be here
+    - Examples of integration points are servlets and data access objects
+        - Data access objects are more like services than "object" in the object oriented sense, I did not make up the term
 - Data Transfer Object
     - Handles marshalling to and from domain objects
     - No logic other than